 We are going through a period of unprecedented change in human history.
-Many people have a low-level anxiety that they think is due to external circumstances.
+Many people have on-going anxiety that they think is due to external circumstances.
 But in many cases, what’s really going on is a deeper, subconscious fear of change as we transition into this new Golden Age.

-04:45 – Everything in the world is breaking down and intense change is on the way
+04:45 – Everything in the world is breaking down and so it’s normal to feel anxious at times

-18:15 – Have hopes for the best and plans for the worst case
+18:15 – How to have hopes for the best and plans for the worst case

 The WHAT IF’S WORKSHEET [Free PDF Download]